Iron Deficiency Anemia Clinical Presentation

 A dietary history is important.
 Vegetarians are more likely to develop iron deficiency, unless their diet is supplemented with iron.
 National programs of dietary iron supplementation are initiated in many portions of the world where meat is sparse in the diet and iron deficiency anemia is prevalent.
 Unfortunately, affluent nations also supplement iron in foodstuffs and vitamins without recognizing the potential contribution of iron to free radical formation and the prevalence of genetic iron overloading disorders.

-A fundamental concept is that after age 1 year, dietary deficiency alone is not sufficient to cause clinically significant iron deficiency and a source of blood loss should always be sought as part of the management of a patient with iron deficiency anemia.
+A fundamental concept is that after age 1 year, dietary deficiency alone is not sufficient to cause clinically significant iron deficiency, so a source of blood loss should always be sought as part of the management of a patient with iron deficiency anemia.
 Infants and toddlers are the primary risk groups for dietary iron deficiency anemia.
 Neonates who double their birthweight are a special risk group.
 Also see Pediatric Acute Anemia and Pediatric Chronic Anemia.

 Pica is not a cause of iron deficiency anemia; pica is a symptom of iron deficiency anemia.
 It is the link between iron deficiency anemia and lead poisoning, which is why iron deficiency anemia should always be sought when a child is diagnosed with lead poisoning.
 Hippocrates recognized clay eating; however, modern physicians often do not recognize it unless the patient and family are specifically queried.
 Both substances decrease the absorption of dietary iron.
 Clay eating occurs worldwide in all races, though it is more common in Asia Minor.
-Starch eating is a habit in females of African heritage, and it often is started in pregnancy as a treatment for morning sickness.
+Starch eating is a habit in females of African heritage, and it often starts in pregnancy as a treatment for morning sickness.

 History of hemorrhage